storacha/w3cli/README.md

 ### `w3 proof add <proof.ucan>`

 Add a proof delegated to this agent.
 The proof is a CAR encoded delegation to _this_ agent.
-Note: use `w3 space add` to add a proof _as well as_ add the resource to your list of spaces.
+Note: you probably want to use `w3 space add` unless you know the delegation you received targets a resource _other_ than a w3 space.

 ### `w3 proof ls`